Dylan Ennis

-Dylan Jonathan Howell Ennis McIntyre (Дилан Џонатан Енис, born December 26, 1991) is a Jamaican professional basketball player for UCAM Murcia of the Spanish Liga ACB.
+Dylan Jonathan Howell Ennis McIntyre (Дилан Џонатан Енис, born December 26, 1991) is a Canadian-Jamaican professional basketball player for UCAM Murcia of the Spanish Liga ACB.
 He played college basketball for Rice, Villanova, and Oregon.
 Ennis has played for the Jamaican national team.
 He also holds Canadian and Serbian citizenship.

 Early life

 Ennis grew up in Brampton, Ontario.
 His younger brother, Tyler Ennis, is a former NBA player.
 As a high school freshman, Dylan Ennis measured only 4'11" but had long arms and big feet.
 Ennis's stepfather Tony McIntyre, ran CIA Bounce, Toronto's premier AAU program.
 Dylan attended St. Edmund Campion Secondary School with his brother Brandon, Wings Academy in Bronx, New York, and finally Lake Forest Academy in Illinois.
 As a senior at Lake Forest he averaged 23 points, 7 assists and 8 rebounds per game and was ranked one of the top 20 high school prospects in Illinois.
 In one game he scored 41 of his team's 51 points.